 Who Owns All The Bitcoin?

-The origin of the cryptocurrency we know as BitCoin has captivated our attention and everything about it, how Bitcoins are mined, how you store them, how you spend them.
+The origin of the cryptocurrency we know as Bitcoin and all the other cryptocurrencies has captivated our attention and everything about it, How do cryptocurrencies gain value, How Bitcoins and other cryptocurrencies are mined, How you store them, How you spend them.
 We speculate a lot about the future of this virtual, digital currency, and how it might have irrevocably changed the world of financial transactions as we know it.

 The way that the Bitcoin currency has been designed means that there is a maximum limit of 21 million Bitcoin that can ever be available.
 It’s estimated that this limit will be reached around the year 2033.